 Best Sunscreen for Tattoos: Top 10 Recommendations

-Here’s presenting the best sunscreen for tattoos in a stick form.
-Stick means right-on-spot, precise application.
+Here’s presenting the best sunscreen for tattoos in ointment form.
+This means right-on-spot, precise large-surface application.
 Meaning you know you’re applying the sunscreen exactly on the tattoo and the area around it.

-So what does this Coppertone SPF 50 Tattoo Sunscreen contain?
-Ingredients that form a protective layer against the sun while also nourishing your skin.
-Ingredients such as antioxidants, Vitamin E, and Vitamin C. It’s a moisturizing formula to maintain the smooth appearance of your tattoo and skin.
+So what does this Tattoo Care SPF 30 Tattoo Sunscreen contain?
+Natural ingredients that form a protective layer against the sun while also nourishing your skin.
+Ingredients such as antioxidants, Vitamin A, and Vitamin E. It’s a moisturizing formula to maintain the smooth appearance of your tattoo and skin.

-This tattoo guard stick is also water-resistant by the way.
-It looks like a huge chapstick, but for your tattoo.
-But it’s only after application that you spot the white ring around the ink.
-In my opinion, this white tannin fails to matter as long as your tattoo doesn’t fade.
+This tattoo protection is also water-resistant by the way.
 And if you’re #1 priority is also tattoo protection, I’m sure you won’t have a problem with it either.